Jon Flanagan: International career

 Flanagan is eligible to represent both England and the Republic of Ireland.

 In May 2011, Flanagan was called up to the England under-19 squad for the first time, although he had to withdraw due to a calf injury.
 In August 2011, he was named in the provisional squad for England's 2013 Under-21s qualifying matches for the first time.
 He made his debut in the 6–0 win over Azerbaijan.

 On 28 May 2013, Flanagan was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup.
 He made his debut on 16 June in a 3–0 win in a warm-up match against Uruguay.
 On 12 May 2014, he was named as one of seven reserves for England's 2014 FIFA World Cup squad and trained with the squad at their pre-tournament training camp in Portugal.

 On 4 June 2014, Flanagan made his England senior debut, replacing Alex Oxlade-Chamberlain in the second half of a friendly against Ecuador in the United States.
 For the 2014 FIFA World Cup, Flanagan was announced by Roy Hodgson as one of the standby players.

 Style of play

 Flanagan earned numerous plaudits for his style of play since his breakthrough into the Liverpool first team in November 2013; most notably, the World Cup-winning former Brazil captain and full-back Cafu heralded Flanagan as his "successor", applauding his "speed, strength and determination" and stating he "has everything required to be one of the best full-backs in the world".
-This led to fans dubbing Flanagan as "the Scouse Cafu".
+This led to fans dubbing Flanagan "the Scouse Cafu".

 Personal life

 Flanagan was born in Liverpool, Merseyside.
 He is the nephew of former footballer Bradley Orr.

-Flanagan was arrested after admitting assaulting his girlfriend, Rachael Wall, in Liverpool City Centre on 22 December 2017.
+Flanagan was arrested after admitting to assaulting his girlfriend, Rachael Wall, in Liverpool City Centre on 22 December 2017.
 After pleading guilty, in January 2018 he was sentenced to 40 hours of unpaid work and a 12-month community order.